lan13005/PyAmpTools/_sources/intro.md

 AmpTools and FSRoot are included as git submodules.
 Modified source files and makefiles are included in `external` directory to build a set of shared libraries that can then be imported into PyROOT.
 Amplitude definitions and Data I/O are located in `external/AMPTOOLS_AMPS_DATAIO`.
 Additional amplitudes and data readers can be directly added to the folder and then re-maked.
 A variation of `gen_amp`, a program to produce simulations with AmpTools, is provided in `external/AMPTOOLS_GENERATORS` but is not built by the main makefile, a separate makefile is included with that directory.

-Currently, the main scripts that perform an analysis, from simulation to fitting to plotting results, is located in `EXAMPLES/python` folder.
-These scripts can also be run from the commandline but its main functionality can be imported into another script (or Jupyter).
-Utility functions used by these scripts are located in the `utils` folder.
-Hopefully these scripts exposes enough functionality that adapation to other algorithms and use cases is easier.
+Currently there exists executables for maximimum likelihood fitting (`amp_fit`), extracting fit fractions from MLE fit results (`amp_fitfrac`), and Markov chain Monte Carlo (`amp_mcmc`).
+Additional files in the `scripts` folder are provided that perform `amptools` configuration file generation and plotting of the MLE fit results.
+These scripts are reaction dependent, therefore should be used as references to build upon.
+Utility functions are located in the `utility` folder.

 ---